Category: Immigration Evaluations

 • Sleep, appetite, energy, and concentration

-Strong evaluations connect symptoms to real-world functioning and explain why certain stressors are clinically significant (e.g., chronic uncertainty, separation, trauma triggers, or loss of support systems).
+Strong evaluations connect symptoms to real-world functioning and explain why immigration-related stressors may be clinically significant.

 How Evaluations Differ by Immigration Case Type

-These evaluations often focus on the emotional and functional impact of potential separation or relocation, including how mental health symptoms affect a qualifying relative’s ability to work, parent, manage medical needs, or maintain stability.
-Clinically relevant supports and protective factors may also be documented.
+These evaluations often focus on the emotional and functional impact of potential family separation or relocation, including hardship-related stress, emotional destabilization, caregiving concerns, and mental health symptoms affecting qualifying relatives.

 U-Visa Psychological Evaluations